3lvia/ghelper/README.md

 Subcommand:

 commit: Create a new branch, add/delete files, and open/merge a pull request.
-exec:   Execute a shell command in multiple git repositories.
+exec:   Execute a shell command and log the output.

 -h, --help: Show this help message.
 ```